Hong Kong: E-Commerce

 The Electronic Transactions Ordinance provides for the establishment of certification authorities to ensure trust and security in electronic transactions through the use of digital certificates and the use of public and private key technology.
 Through the establishment of a public key infrastructure to safeguard secure transactions conducted over open networks Hongkong Post is already operating certification authority services on a non-exclusive basis - but the number of certification authorities to be established in Hong Kong will be determined by market demand.

-Hong Kong Supervision Of Internet Banking
+Supervision of Internet Banking

 Since 1997, the Hong Kong Monetary Authority (HKMA) has been issuing a series of circulars to set out its regulatory approach on e-banking services and to provide authorised institutions with recommendations on the risk management for these activities.
 While institutions do not need to seek formal approval from the HKMA to offer their e-banking services, they should discuss their plans and risk management measures with the HKMA in advance.